Augmented Dickey–Fuller test: Testing procedure

 where $\alpha$ is a constant, $\beta$ the coefficient on a time trend and $p$ the lag order of the autoregressive process.
 Imposing the constraints $\alpha = 0$ and $\beta = 0$ corresponds to modelling a random walk and using the constraint $\beta = 0$ corresponds to modeling a random walk with a drift.
-Consequently, there are three main versions of the test, analogous to the ones discussed on Dickey–Fuller test (see that page for a discussion on dealing with uncertainty about including the intercept and deterministic time trend terms in the test equation.)
+Consequently, there are three main versions of the test, analogous those of the Dickey–Fuller test.
+(See that article for a discussion on dealing with uncertainty about including the intercept and deterministic time trend terms in the test equation.)

-By including lags of the order p the ADF formulation allows for higher-order autoregressive processes.
-This means that the lag length p has to be determined when applying the test.
-One possible approach is to test down from high orders and examine the t-values on coefficients.
+By including lags of the order p, the ADF formulation allows for higher-order autoregressive processes.
+This means that the lag length p must be determined in order to use the test.
+One approach to doing this is to test down from high orders and examine the t-values on coefficients.
 An alternative approach is to examine information criteria such as the Akaike information criterion, Bayesian information criterion or the Hannan–Quinn information criterion.